 Once you have your workflows standardized and mapped out, it’s time to implement your new banking RPA processes.
 We recommend using UiPath over Blue Prism or Automation Anywhere – it is the easiest to use.
 And, there’s a free Community Version that we think every business should try.
 You may also find it beneficial to research use cases to reduce any time lost on the learning curve that comes with using a new technology.
 Another option is to become RPA certified so you can do it yourself; saving money and adding a skill to your CV.

 Of course, the easiest option is to hire a banking RPA consultant to both consult and handle the mapping and process standardization.
 They can then hand off the installation of the actual RPA technology once everything is sent to the implementation team.
 Prices vary among consulting firms, but we’re a firm believer in less cost and risk.
-Contact us, and you’ll get a solid, easy-to-follow robotics in banking blueprint before we shoot for the stars.

 Benefits of choosing The Lab for analyzing, developing use cases, and supporting the implementation of banking RPA